Keftenk/ClassicBalanceDruid/README.md

 | Ragnaros (11502)                 | 0        | IMMUNE | ?       | 0        | 0        |

 </details>

+Frost Resistance data is incomplete due to the nature of how Frostbolt works differently from any other spell in the game.

 Credit to <a href="https://github.com/kmmiles"><b>Beef Brocolli</b></a> for designing the WCL scraper.
 You can view some of his Codepen process <a href="https://codepen.io/beef_broccoli/pen/zYqrBxw">here</a>.